hongfuli/en-copy/the-little-prince/chapter-1.md

 In the book it said:"Boa constrictors swallow their prey whole, without chewing it.
 After that they are not able to move, and they sleep through the six months that they need for digestion."

 I pondered deeply, then, over the adventures of the jungle.
-And after some work with colored pencil I successed in making my first drawing.
+And after some work with colored pencil I succeeded in making my first drawing.
 My Drawing Number One.
 It looked like this: [Image]

 I showed my masterpiece to the grown-ups, and asked them whether the drawing frightened them.